maitrungduc1410/react-native-zalo-kit/README.md

 After that you'll get your Zalo App Key, and you'll need to use it for next sections

-**Note**: you're recommended to turn your Zalo app to `Live Mode` in order to get full functionalities.
+**Note 1**: you're recommended to turn your Zalo app to `Live Mode` in order to get full functionalities.

+**Note 2**: you only need `BundleID` when setting up with iOS on Zalo Developer Portal.
+For getting Android app Hash Key, see function `getApplicationHashKey` below

 ## iOS
 Run the following command to setup for iOS: